-A seven-step strategic sourcing strategy process will help companies be successful when looking to procure a product or a commodity.
+A seven-step strategic sourcing strategy process will help companies succeed when procuring a product or a commodity.
 If companies take the time to go through each of the seven steps, this will help them to ensure they are successful with their sourcing needs.

 Below are the steps of the strategic sourcing process explained:

-Step 1 – Indentify What You Will Source
+Step 1 – Identify What You Will Source

-The first step is to identify what product or commodity you need to source.
+The first step is identifying what product or commodity you need to source.
 Here are a few things that you should look at:

-- Product Specifications – The first thing you need to really look at is your product specifications.
+- Product Specifications – The first thing you need to look at is your product specifications.
 What size do you need?
 What type of quality?
-Do you have any other specifications that you need for this product or commodity?
+Do you need any other specifications for this product or commodity?
 All of these things are questions that you need to consider.

-- Use of Product – Does it need to clearly define how you are going to use the product?
+- Use of Product – Does it need to define how you are going to use the product clearly?
 Is this something you were going to need to frequently purchase?
 Do you need it as part of your own supply chain or a manufacturing need?

 - Volume – You should have a clear understanding of what you are going to buy and how much quantity you need.
-Obviously if you only need to buy one or two items you may not be able to buy it from a wholesaler.
-If you need to buy large quantities it may be more prudent for you to import it.
+If you only need to buy one or two items, you may not be able to buy it from a wholesaler.
+If you need to buy large quantities, it may be more prudent for you to import it.

 Step 2 – Analysis Market Supply